 Manager Chen solved this on our factory floor.
 He stitched a 2mm PE board into the base to meet ASTM textile durability standards.
 We also added a recessed YKK nylon zipper and internal organization pockets.

-🛡️ Our Verdict: Treat this as a lifestyle-adjacent segment rather than a universal gear hauler.
-To keep this category commercially viable, specify an internal water bottle sleeve, a reinforced base, and a secure top zipper.
+Key Takeaway: This category works best as a lifestyle-adjacent segment rather than a universal gear hauler.
+An internal water bottle sleeve, reinforced base, and secure top zipper keep the design viable for studio-to-street use.

 Manufacturer’s Perspective: Denier Facts From the Floor